SillyTavern/SillyTavern-Docs/Extras/extensions/Speech-Recognition.md

 # Speech Recognition

-this guide will walk you through setting up speech recognition to transcribe your voice into text within SillyTavern.
+This guide will walk you through setting up speech recognition to transcribe your voice into text within SillyTavern.

 ## Speech Recognition Setup (Browser)